epigeneticstoocean/2018OAExp_larvae/src/HeritabilityEstimation/L18_heritabilityEstimateDiscovery_Visualization_May2021.md

     the model and vice versa in another iteration, suggesting that these two effects may be somewhat confounded. (more thoughts on this in the next steps section).
+5. The BRMS model appears to perform (at least for one treatment combination) similar to the univariate model, althought based on some of the errors the default parameterization for priors may need to be changed.
+BEWARE, I increased the interations to 20000 and used 6 chains, well above the default to handle some of the effective sample size errors I recieved when running with defaults.
+Even still this doesn’t get rid of all errors and can lead to extensive run times (to run the model took 28 hours with 32Gb of memory and 6 cores).

 ## Next Steps